 Parties are meant to be fun, so why stress over preparing for one?
-Here are some before party cleaning tips to make sure you don’t lose your marbles on the day of the event!
+Here are some of our professional cleaners' tips and tricks for making your home look fab before the party (so that you don’t lose your marbles on the day of the event)!

 Important: Give yourself time and split tasks over a number of days.
 Don’t increase pressure on yourself by leaving too much to do on the morning of the party.